Cotalker/cotalker-sdk/README.md

 ## How to Install and Run the Project

-With node installed you can use npm, its default pachage manager.
+With node installed you can use npm, its default package manager.
 To install cotalker-sdk simply write in your terminal

 ```
     npm i cotalker-sdk